blackanton/Pres_Test/README.md

+Note: The main emulator the app was tested with is Nexus 5 API 28 (Android 9, API28)

 A. Problems
    Problem 1: Calling the endpoint URL    "https://api.flickr.com/services/rest/api_key=949e98778755d1982f537d56236bbb42&method=flickr.photos.search" directly would raise no parameter exeception error as documented in the flickr API.
    Problem 2: The photos from end point "https://api.flickr.com/services/rest/api_key=949e98778755d1982f537d56236bbb42&method=flickr.photos.search" are in a number of hundreds of thousands.
 Download all these photo at once would be impractical.